Display screen equipment (DSE) risk assessment - why is it important?

 Why is it so important?

 It is widely accepted that the main risks associated with working with display screen equipment (DSE) are musculoskeletal upper limb disorders (ULDs), for example back pain, and upper limb disorders, visual fatigue and stress.
-Generally, the risks to individual users are relatively low in the short term; however, they can become significant in the long term if best practice is not followed.
-Where best practice is followed, for example a correctly set up workstation and taking regular breaks, ULDs can be avoided.
+Generally, the risks to individual users are relatively low in the short term; however, they can become significant in the long term if good practice is not followed.
+Where good practice is followed, for example a correctly set up workstation and taking regular breaks, ULDs can be avoided.

 Legislation